ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 Crypto units that are assigned to an {{site.data.keyword.cloud_notm}} user start in a cleared state that is known as *imprint mode*.
 Most crypto unit operations are disabled in imprint mode, and a crypto unit in imprint mode is not secure.
 You can add administrators in imprint mode and exit imprint mode by using a signed command.
 After the crypto unit exits imprint mode, all commands to configure a crypto unit must be signed.
 You must exit imprint mode before you can load [master keys](#master-key-concept).

+### Quorum authentication
+{: #quorum-authenticaion-concept}

+Quorum authentication is the way to approve an operation by a set number of crypto unit administrators.
+Some sensitive operations require a sufficient number of crypto unit administrators to enter their credentials.
+Quorum authentication assures that no single person can make a critical change on the crypto unit.
+Instead, a minimum number of crypto unit administrators (at least two) must cooperate to do these operations.
+Quorum authentication requires more than one crypto unit administrator to approve an operation, which enables an extra layer of protection on the crypto unit.

 ### Signature thresholds
 {: #signature-thresholds-concept}